-Distributing employed population at reference period of census it is found that 92% are engaged in agricultural activities, 4% in industry and 4% in service.
+Distributing employed population at reference period of census it is found that 35% are engaged in agricultural activities, 1% in industry and 3% in service.
 Agricultural activities includes broadly crop farming, fishery and livestock and poultry farming.
 Scope of employment in agricultural sectors is gradually decreasing due to lack of sweet water tending to convert the lands into fellow land or shrimp farm.
+Data confirms that lands used for agriculture is 56%, for settlement is 38% and rest of them for other purposes as water bodies or industrial sector is 6%.
 Field findings suggest that land use for settlements is increasing and water bodies are decreasing.
 It is evident that once upon a time this area is known as fully saline prone area and now this characteristic is now changing for last 10 years.
 People are now realizing the curse of salinity and they interested for either crop farming or sweet water shrimp cultivation.
 In the People stated that this contribution shall be increased if favorable assistances (infrastructure, power and re-excavation of khals) are ensured.

-Photo 6.2 Different modes livelihood activities at polder 28/2
+Photo 6.1 Different modes livelihood activites at polder 28/1

-6.3.4 Labor market
+6.1.7 Labor market

-The employment rate in the study area is 33.7 whereas the unemployment rate is 66.3.
-It is evident that more than 65% of the total economically active population is still unemployed.
-Most of the unemployment populations are females who are solely involved in household work, and only 0.25% populations are looking for work (see paragraph...of occupations and livelihood section).
+The employment rate8 in the study area is 38.63 whereas the unemployment rate9 is 61.37.
+It is evident that more than 60% of the total economically active population is still unemployed.
+Most of the unemployment populations are females who are solely involved in household work, and only 0.25% populations are looking for work (see section 6.2.7).